Blu911/currency-exchange-web-app/README.md

 ### Run:
 Online adress*: *https://blu911-currency-exchange.herokuapp.com/*

-**Please be patient, server usually sleeps, so sometimes is needed to wait a few seconds (max 60s) to load the page.*
+**Please be patient, server usually sleeps, so sometimes is needed to wait a few seconds (max 60s) to load the page.
+Loading exchange rates for chosen currencies usually also takes up to 10 seconds.*

 ### Technologies:
 * Spring Boot